 When performing any tree work yourself, always check for utility wires and assume they are live!

-For residents managing smaller limbs on their own, Solid Waste Management provides the following options for disposal and recycling:
+For residents managing smaller limbs on their own, Solid Waste Management provides disposal and recycling options.
+Learn more about options to dispose of branches and yard debris.

 Public Works, Solid Waste Management may provide a tree debris drop-off site for residents only.